ekysss/Capstone2024/Technical Technique Presentation EmilyS.md

-# Technical Technique Presentation Proposal
+# Technical Technique Presentation Video

 ## Introduction
 - I hope to demonstrate how to map earthquake occurrances in Indonesia.